ianbumatay/ianbumatay.github.io/_posts/2020-08-18-quick_guide_in_creating_sinatra_application.markdown

 permalink:  quick_guide_in_creating_sinatra_application
 ---

-this is a quick guid in building your directory and files in my sinatra portfolio project.
+this is a quick guid in building  directory and files in my sinatra portfolio project.

  **what is sinatra **